Pain below the kneecap: common causes and treatment

 Understanding pain below the kneecap

-There pain below the kneecap is a common complaint, especially among athletes and active people.
-It is located just below the kneecap, at the point where the patellar tendon, an essential structure of the knee.
+Pain below the kneecap is a common complaint, especially among athletes and active people.
+It is located just below the kneecap, at the point where the patellar tendon, an essential structure of the knee, inserts.

 This pain often appears during exertion, such as jumping, running, or changing direction.
 It can also develop gradually, becoming bothersome in daily life.

-Understanding the origin of a pain below the kneecap allows for the implementation of appropriate treatment and prevents worsening, particularly towards chronic pain.
+Understanding the origin of pain under the kneecap allows for appropriate treatment and prevents worsening, particularly towards chronic pain.

 The role of the patellar tendon

-THE patellar tendon It connects the kneecap to the tibia.
-It transmits the force of the quadriceps and allows for knee extension.
+The patellar tendon connects the patella to the tibia.
+It transmits the force from the quadriceps and allows for knee extension.

 It is a structure in high demand, particularly during: